anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #asd title='Representation of agent-signed-data' artwork-align="left"}

-Upon receiving the voucher-request trigger, the pledge SHOULD construct the body of the pledge-voucher-request object as defined in {{RFC8995}}.
+Upon receiving the voucher-request trigger, the pledge SHALL construct the body of the pledge-voucher-request object as defined in {{RFC8995}}.
 It will contain additional information provided by the registrar-agent as specified in the following.
 This object becomes a JSON-in-JWS object as defined in {{I-D.ietf-anima-jws-voucher}}.
 If the pledge is unable to construct the pledge-voucher-request it SHOULD respond with HTTP 406 error code to the registrar-agent to indicate that it is not able to create the pledge-voucher-request.

-The header of the pledge-voucher-request SHALL contain the following parameter as defined in {{RFC7515}}:
+The header of the pledge-voucher-request SHALL contain the following parameters as defined in {{RFC7515}}:

 * alg: algorithm used for creating the object signature.

 * x5c: contains the base64-encoded pledge IDevID certificate.
   It may optionally contain the certificate chain for this certificate.

-The payload of the pledge-voucher-request (PVR) object MUST contain the following parameter as part of the ietf-voucher-request-prm:voucher as defined in {{RFC8995}}:
+The payload of the pledge-voucher-request (PVR) object MUST contain the following parameters as part of the ietf-voucher-request-prm:voucher as defined in {{RFC8995}}:

-* created-on: contains the current date and time in yang:date-and-time format.
+* created-on: SHALL contain the current date and time in yang:date-and-time format.

-* nonce: contains a cryptographically strong random or pseudo-random number.
+* nonce: SHALL contain a cryptographically strong random or pseudo-random number.

-* serial-number: contains the pledge product-serial-number.
+* serial-number: SHALL contain the pledge product-serial-number as X520SerialNumber.

-* assertion: contains the requested voucher assertion.
+* assertion: SHALL contain the requested voucher assertion "agent-proximity".

 The ietf-voucher-request:voucher is enhanced with additional parameters: